 Spring break is just around the corner, and parents are scratching their heads trying to figure out what to do with their kids during the holiday.
 Heidi McIndoo at our sister site, Living on the Cheap, has come up with some great activities to keep kids busy and having fun.
-Check out the (safe!) science experiments and a host of indoor activities for iffy weather days.

 - Kid swap: This is great for working parents.
 It’s the same idea as the DIY summer camp.
 Find a friend (or two).
 Pick one day you get all the kids and another day you send your kids to your friend’s house.
 You each get one full day without kids to do what ever you like (or get some work done), and the kids have a fun-filled play date.
 The more friends you involve, the more “free” days you get.
 Check out the summer camp story for more details.